-First Year Seminar Preference Selection

-Thursday, December 7 at 12:00 PM - Wednesday, December 13 at 5:00 PM (Eastern time)
+First-Year Seminar Preference Selection Tuesday, December 3 at 12:00pm - Monday, December 9 at 5:00pm (EST)

-All new students must register for a First Year Seminar (FYSE) in the spring semester.
-The process begins by selecting 4 seminars from the list of seminars offered.
+All new students must register for a First-Year Seminar (FYSE) in the spring semester.
+The process begins by selecting four seminars from the list available.
 Descriptions of each seminar are included in this booklet.

-At noon on December 7, you will receive an email in your Middlebury email account from the Office of the Registrar with an individualized link to a brief questionnaire asking you to choose 4 First Year Seminars that interest you.
-You must select 4 choices and you cannot repeat a choice.
+At noon on December 3, you will receive an email in your Middlebury email account from the Office of the Registrar with an individualized link to a brief questionnaire asking you to choose four First-Year Seminars that interest you.
+You must select four choices and you cannot repeat a choice.
 Since you will not be able to retake the survey, please proofread your choices carefully before you submit.
 Once you have submitted your choices, we cannot change the seminars you selected.